-The pipe operator is used between two commands and as an operator, its function is to pass the output of the first command to the input of the second command.
+The pipe operator is used between two commands.
+As an operator, its function is to pass the output of the first command to the input of the second command.
 Here’s an example:

 The pipe operator already comes in handy and lets us filter the sample1.txt.
-In the first example it’s used in combination with head to display the first line from sample1.txt and in the second one it’s pretty self-explanatory but you should try it out.
+In the first example, it’s used in combination with head to display the first line from sample1.txt.
+The second example it’s self-explanatory, but you should try it out anyway.

 So tail displayed the last 10 lines from sample.log and now waits to display the next lines of text that will be appended.

-grep – “The grep utility searches any given input files, selecting lines that match one or more patterns”
+“The grep utility searches any given input files, selecting lines that match one or more patterns.”

-Grep is a powerful and easy to use tool for finding the right information from inside a given context.
-The context can be one or more than one file, and the correct information can be one or more than one pattern that interests you.
+Grep is a powerful and easy to use tool for finding the right information inside a given context.
+The context can be one or more files, and the correct information can be one or more patterns that interest you.
 Here’s an example:

-It will display the last line from file_name if ’42’ is present in it and any further lines (when appended) in which ’42’ is found.
-Tail will run until you interrupt it’s execution.
+It will display the last line from file_name if ’42’ is present and any other lines (when appended) where ’42’ is found.
+Tail will run until you interrupt its execution.